Civil War Timeline

 September 22,1862…President Lincoln issues the preliminary Emancipation Proclamation .
 Simply stating ” .. on the first day of January..all persons held in any State, or designated part of a State, the people whereof shall be in rebellion against the United States shall be then, thenceforward, and forever free.”

-November 7,1862…President Lincoln has grown impaitent with McClellen’s “lack of attack” after Antietam.
+November 7,1862…President Lincoln has grown impaitent with McClellan’s “lack of attack” after Antietam.
 He mentions to Mac “if you don’t want to use the army, I should like to borrow it for awhile”.
-McClellen is replaced by Major-General Ambrose E. Burnside after Lincoln visits Maryland and Mac in October.
+McClellan is replaced by Major-General Ambrose E. Burnside after Lincoln visits Maryland and Mac in October.

 December 11-15,1862…“BATTLE OF FREDERICKSBURG”.
 The newly appointed General Burnside suffers unnecesary losses especially on Dec.13 when the Grand Army of the Potomac moves too slowly attacking Lee across the Rappahannock River.
 The attacking Federal brigades were cut down so efficiently by well entrenched rebels atop Marye’s Heights that even rebels later stated “it was murder”.

 Even General Lee is moved.
 He will later mention…” it is well that war is so terrible, or we should grow too fond of it.”

 January 1,1863…The Emancipation Proclamation freeing the slaves in “states in rebellion” is issued.
 The enlistment of black soldiers in the Union army will increase, black regiments will fight.
 The 1st S.Carolina mustered in late 1862 and the 54th Mass. in early 1863.
 Over 200,000 black soldiers will help win the war for the Union.